-Figure 9/G.168 - Relationship between receive input level ($L{Rin,act}$) and return echo level (L{RET}) with NLP enabled
+Figure 9/G.168 - Relationship between receive input level ( $L{Rin,act}$ ) and return echo level ( $L{RET}$ ) with NLP enabled

 The requirements in Figure 9 may not be met with echo cancellers containing a comfort noise feature, if enabled, and so, for the purposes of this test, comfort noise is disabled.
-For R{in} signal levels exceeding -5 dBm0, CSS will be clipped.
-This does not, however, imply that the requirements of Figures 9 and 10 need not be met at R{in} levels of -5 dBm0 or above.
+For $R{in}$ signal levels exceeding -5 dBm0, CSS will be clipped.
+This does not, however, imply that the requirements of Figures 9 and 10 need not be met at $R{in}$ levels of -5 dBm0 or above.
 For this range, special care should be taken to ensure that the echo path is linear.
 Non-linearities in the real network may result in performance less than indicated in the figure.

-Figure 10/G.168 - Convergence characteristics with NLP enabled
+Figure 10a/G.168 - Convergence characteristics with NLP enabled b) Re-convergence test with NLP enabled